-If your association has decided to change the dues rules for the upcoming membership year (e.g. to increase the dues amount), this article will explain how to update your dues rule(s) and also when the update should be made, based on other related settings (such as multi-year initial term and proration).
+If your association has decided to change the dues rules for the upcoming membership year (for example, it may be time to increase the dues amount), this article will explain how to update your dues rule(s) and also when the update should be made.

 When to Update Dues Rules

 You should always plan in advance what updates you'll need to make when the time is right.
 Based on the settings and scenarios described below, determine a specific date to edit your dues rules.

 NOTE: If you want to test the new dues rules prior to when they should be active for members, you can log in to your staging site (from when you were onboarding into Novi) and create a test setup there.
 If you need help accessing your staging site, please reach out to us via Intercom.

 If Auto-Renew is turned OFF

 Anniversary: If your member type's settings have Auto-Renewal disabled and Anniversary-based expirations, you'll want to update your dues rules on the day they should take effect.
 You can skip ahead to the section below that shows how to update dues rules.

 Calendar: If Auto-Renewal is disabled and expirations are Calendar-based, check the section below for "Calendar Renewal Cycles" to determine if there are any other settings you need to take into consideration.
 If multi-year initial term and proration are not turned on, you'll want to update your dues rules on the day they should take effect.